jgasmussen/Case_Notes.py/README.md

 Re-running the command will re-start the program where you left off and also log an entry into the log file that the user restarted the program.

 That's it!
-If you have any ideas of features you would like added or modifications to the existing code that you want to see implementd please let me know.
+If you have any ideas of features you would like added or modifications to the existing code that you want to see implemented please let me know.